suchirmv-1524/java-syntax-validation/README.md

-Validating language constructs in Java using PLY tools inn Python
+Validating language constructs in Java using PLY tools in Python